hphelion/documentation/migration-details-reference.md

 If you need assistance transitioning your data from HP Cloud version 12.12 to 13.5, this page provides you with detailed information about the tasks you need to complete before the data transition.
 Review this document and [contact support](#ContactingSupport) with any questions.

-If you plan on performing the transition without support services, the [Self-Migration Reference Guide](/migration-overview) page contains details on how to migrate your data yourself from version 12.12 to 13.5 of the HP Cloud.
+If you plan on performing the transition without support services, the [Data Transition Guide](/migration-overview) page contains details on how to migrate your data yourself from version 12.12 to 13.5 of the HP Cloud.

 **Note:**
 Some of the links in this document contain information on using the Horizon-based HP Cloud Console to interact with your instances.
 HP Cloud Console is an alternative method for performing these tasks.
 The procedures in this document for using the classic management console are correct and should be followed at this time.